255 MAIN STREET ACTON, MA 01720

 Schedule A Dental Exam Today

-Our professional team will work with you to stop your bruxism at the source.
-Call Dr. Handa today at 978.212.3783 or request a consultation on our website.
+Our professional team will work with you to stop teeth grinding at the source.
+Call Dr. Handa today at 978.212.3783.
+You can also schedule an appointment on our website.
+Please let us know if you have questions about teeth clenching and grinding.
+We’re here to help make your daily life more comfortable.